YanyangChen/analytica/Common.md

 - DHCP
 ### Project management
 ### System environment
+  *There is a body of software, in fact, that is responsible for making it easy to run programs (even allowing you to seemingly run many at the same time), allowing programs to share memory, enabling programs to interact with devices, and other fun stuff like that.
+That body of software is called the operating system (OS), as it is in charge of making sure the system operates correctly and efficiently in an easy-to-use manner.

 - [docker](https://hackernoon.com/docker-tutorial-getting-started-with-python-redis-and-nginx-81a9d740d091)
 [(in Chinese)](https://wangfanggang.com/Docker/docker/)
   * Container — a running instance that encapsulates required software.
 Containers are always created from images. **A container can expose ports and volumes to interact with other containers or/and the outer world.
 Containers can be easily killed / removed and re-created again in a very short time.
 Containers don’t keep state.**